Secure Your TON Space

 To secure your wallet, do not connect to unverified or suspicious apps and do not confirm transactions without first verifying their details.
 Do not share your Recovery Phrase or your Telegram account data, including your phone number, login codes or password, with anyone.

-Neither TON Space support nor Telegram support will ever ask you for your account data.
+TON Space support will never ask you for your account data.

 Just like how phishing emails and sites attempt to look authentic, fake bots are built to fully imitate popular mini apps on Telegram — hoping that new users don’t notice.
 Many popular bots on Telegram have a verified checkmark, but it’s best to always confirm the username of the bot and make sure it matches the service you are trying to use.